mosterme/mosterme.github.io/terminal/README.md

 Custom color schemes can also be defined in the schemes array of your [settings.json](https://aka.ms/terminal-documentation) file.

-Microsoft also offer some inspirations like [Frosted Glass](https://docs.microsoft.com/en-us/windows/terminal/custom-terminal-gallery/frosted-glass-theme) and [Ubuntu Raspberry](https://docs.microsoft.com/en-us/windows/terminal/custom-terminal-gallery/raspberry-ubuntu).
+Microsoft also offers some theme inspirations like [Frosted Glass](https://docs.microsoft.com/en-us/windows/terminal/custom-terminal-gallery/frosted-glass-theme) and [Ubuntu Raspberry](https://docs.microsoft.com/en-us/windows/terminal/custom-terminal-gallery/raspberry-ubuntu).

 Another example would be the beautiful [Nord](https://www.nordtheme.com/) theme.